Joao4569/farm_fresh/README.md

 - After completing the add to cart view, In order to test its functionality, I printed the shopping cart from the session in the add to cart view.
 By adding a couple products to the cart and checking the console I could see each products id and the quantity added.

+- After adding the increment and decrementing buttons to the various pages, I manually tested and adjusted their operation for the desired functionality.

 **Image Placeholder**

 ## Validator Testing